Plan for the Class of 2000Final Report of the Program Planning CommitteePreface

 * Societies will become much more multicultural and multilingual.

-* Parents, students, accrediting bodies, and the general public will demand accountability and improved quality,
+* Parents, students, accrediting bodies, and the general public will demand accountability and improved quality, reflecting a new wave of consumerism.

 * Information will assume greater importance than land, labor, or other forms of capital.